 ■Part III: Recruitment PR Seminar “Developing one’s career for a bright future” (IWD x Career)

 We held a briefing session for about 200 female students in the job-hunting process to explain the Company’s profile and status in promoting the advancement of women and provided a panel discussion led by female employees.
 We offered hints to the participating students on how to think about their future through discussions led by the enthusiastic female workforce.

 Events commemorating IWD were also held at each location of our overseas offices and Group companies.

 Overseas offices wearing purple to show support for International Women's day

 Measures to Promote Opportunities for Women in Managerial Staff Positions

-Many of the women in managerial positions are in the early to mid-stage of their careers and are viewed as potential candidates for managerial positions in the future.
-As such they are expected to play an even greater role in the years to come.
+Many of the women in the manager track are in the early to mid-stage of their careers and are viewed as potential candidates for managerial positions in the future.
+As such, they are expected to play an even greater role in the years to come.
 Furthermore in FY2014, Marubeni started new programs designed to expand the number of opportunities for women in managerial staff positions.
 One of these is the "BENInovation Program", which focuses on opportunities for female employees and their immediate managers.

 Also the following action plan was established in response to the promulgation of the Act on Promoting Women’s Empowerment in the Workplace.
 This plan defines the period leading up to March 31, 2021, as a time for creating foundations for incorporating diversity into decision-making.
 Looking towards the future, Marubeni will enhance hiring, overseas dispatch, and education activities based on this plan.